How to eliminate the tattoo?

 “Tattooed regrets” this is one of those things that stopped being a problem some time ago when it was realized that laser technology could be used to get rid of those, previously “permanent” decisions.

-Basically, a high intensity laser beam is targeted at the ink pigments to break them up and make them disappear.
-The procedure is simple but there are a couple of thing you should know:
+Basically, a high-intensity laser beam is targeted at the ink pigments to break them up and make them disappear.
+The procedure is simple but there is a couple of things you should know:

 – To completely eliminate the tattoo, you’re going to need more than one session.
 The ink in your skin is going to get lighter and lighter as sessions go on until it just fades away.